benyboy84/GitHubAction_terraform-fmt/README.md

 If any files are not correctly formatted, the GitHub Action job failed.

-A comment will be added to the pull request with the output of the `terraform fmt` in case of error.
+A comment will be added to the pull request in case of error.
+If it is related to the `terraform fmt` command, the comment will contain the output of the command.

 ## Requirements

-* This GitHub Actions does not install `terraform`, so you have to install them in advance.
+* This GitHub Actions does not install `terraform`, so you have to install them in advanced.

   ```yaml
   - name: Setup Terraform